samuelcg20/tp/docs/UserGuide.md

 Data is saved automatically as a JSON file at `[JAR file location]/data/addressbook.json`.
 Advanced users may edit this file directly.
+The JSON file contains two top-level arrays: `persons` and `events`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**